granthendrickson19/Python-DSS-Analysis/_sources/theory.rst.txt

     D=\frac{d\tau-dt}{dt}=-\frac{\beta}{\omega^2}\frac{d\omega}{dt}
     d\tau = (1+D)dt

-For a constant rate process, D=0.
+For a constant rate process, D=0, which implies that the process time and reference time interval are equivalant.
 If D is negative, the process time is contracted relative to reference time.
 If D is positive process time is dislated relative to reference time.
+By normalzing our data to process time, we are able to describe processes (and compare different) on a normalized phase space where the difference between prototype and model points represents the distortion in the conserved quantity, and its rate of change.

 ..
 [1] https://glc.ans.org/nureth-16/data/papers/13129.pdf